SparklePigBang/cunt-soul/README.md

 Every card power stacks (so placing two `8`s skips two people).
 Note that this has no effect on the `Q`s for the following reason: Though playing multiple `Q`s should require the player to play multiple cards together, mulitple `Q`s can also be interpreted as a string of `Q`s, where each is played because of the previous' power.

-There is one non card specific effect, whenever `4` cards of the same value are played consecutively, they burn.
+There is one non card specific effect: whenever `4` cards of the same value are played consecutively, they burn.

 Jokers and Paradoxes